jrnold/masteringmetrics/docs/mlda-rd.md

 editor_options:
   chunk_output_type: console
 ---
-# MLDA Regression Disontinuity
+# MLDA Regression Discontinuity

-MLDA Regression Discontinuity (based on data from Carpenter and Dobkin 2009) from Chapter 4 of *Mastering Metrics*,  Table 4.1 and Figures 4.2, 4.4, and 4.5 in Mastering Metrics.
+MLDA Regression Discontinuity (based on data from @CarpenterDobkin2009) from Chapter 4 of *Mastering 'Metrics*,  Table 4.1 and Figures 4.2, 4.4, and 4.5 in Mastering Metrics.
 These present sharp RD estimates of the effect of the minimum legal drinking age (MLDA) on mortality.

 Load libraries.